-When I was a kid, one of my goals was to be a businessman and enjoy abundant wealth.
-I grew up middle class; my parents both had good, stable jobs - my dad was in the union and my mom was a nurse - and we had pretty nice things.
+When I was a kid, one of my goals was to be a wealthy businessman.
+I grew up middle class; my parents both had good, stable jobs - my dad was in a union and my mom was a nurse - and we had pretty nice things.
 New cars, summer camp, piano lessons, a pool table in the basement.
 But my parents still stressed about money.
 There never seemed to be enough.

 Warren Buffett says there are 2 rules to achieving wealth: 1) never lose money and 2) never forget rule number 1.

 When you're starting out, you tend to focus on making and saving and investing money.